congh-nvidia/sonic-mgmt/docs/testplan/Generic-hash-test-plan.md

 11. Send the traffic again.
 12. Check the traffic is balance over all uplink ports with no packet loss.

-### Test cases #9 - Verify generic hash running configuration persists after fast/warm reboot, and the saved configuration persists after code reboot.
+### Test cases #9 - Verify generic hash running configuration persists after fast/warm reboot, and the saved configuration persists after cold reboot.
 1. The test is using the default links and routes in a community setup.
 2. Configure all the valid hash fields for the ecmp and lag hash.
 3. Randomly select one hash field for the test.